 - in a big bowl, mix together; flour, salt, cayenne pepper and baking powder. pour in beer and whisk together.

 - heat vegetable oil in a dutch oven or large pot (not cast iron) over medium high heat, until oil reaches 350. cut fish into even strips.

-- lightly dredge fish strips in flour or cornstarch. shake excess flour off and dip into batter. lay fish in hot oil. gently flip fish over and let cook until golden brown. (it will be a dark amber color because of the Guinness) work in small batches. do not over crowd fish sticks.
+- lightly dredge fish strips in flour or cornstarch. shake excess flour off and dip into batter. lay fish in hot oil. gently flip fish over and let cook until golden brown. work in small batches. do not over crowd fish.